Josephrp/EasyRealEstate/README.md

 5. **Output Generation**: The final output includes a comprehensive analysis of potential investment opportunities aligned with the user's preferences and objectives.

+## Join the Community

+1. **Join Discord**: Become a member of the [Tonic-AI community on Discord](https://discord.gg/JCjd88GQ) to connect with other contributors and stay updated with the latest project news.
+Joining Discord helps you stay connected with community support and discussions.

+2. **Sign Up on Hosted GitLab**: The EasyRealEate source code is hosted on GitLab.
+Please sign up at [Tonic-AI GitLab](https://git.tonic-ai.com/positonic/EasyRealEstate/EasyRealEstate/) to gain access to the repository.

 ## Installation

+**🌟STAR and 🍴FORK this Repository, then follow the instructions below exactly.**

 > please note that EasyRealEstate `runs ai models locally` , the first time you install it and run it , it can take much over an hour to start up based on your computing power!